Where to Find the Best Trailer Hitch Installers

 Pro tip

 Skip your car dealership’s tow hitch installation package.
-Their rates are usually higher than those at local auto repair shops and companies like U-Haul by hundreds of dollars.
+Their rates are usually hundreds of dollars higher than those at local auto repair shops and companies like U-Haul.

 How much does professional trailer hitch installation cost?